 29. Jesus answered and said, “Truly, I tell you, there is no one who has left home, or brothers, or sisters, or father, or mother, or wife, or children, or lands for my sake and for the sake of the gospel,

-30. but that he shall receive a hundredfold now, in this time, houses, and brothers, and sisters, and mothers, and children, and lands — with persecutions — and in the world that is coming, eternal life.
+30.but that he will receive a hundredfold now, in this time, houses, and brothers, and sisters, and mothers, and children, and lands — with persecutions — and in the world that is coming, eternal life.

 ¶32.
-Now, they were on the way, going up to Jerusalem, and Jesus was going on ahead of them, and they marveled, and were afraid as they followed.
+Then they were on the road, going up to Jerusalem, and Jesus was going on ahead of them, and they marveled, and were afraid as they followed.
 And taking the twelve aside again, he began to tell them what was going to happen to him:

-33. “Behold, we’re going up to Jerusalem, and the Son of man will be betrayed to the chief priests and scribes, and they will condemn him to death and turn him over to the Gentiles.
+33.“Behold, we’re going up to Jerusalem, and the Son of man will be betrayed to the chief priests and scribes, and they’ll condemn him to death and turn him over to the Gentiles.

 ¶35.
 And Jacobus and John, the sons of Zebedee, came to him, saying, “Teacher, we want you to do for us what we ask.”